ukhsa-collaboration/LOMA/README.md

 ```
 --ASSEMBLY.racon_rounds 1
 ```
-Medaka polishing is very slow and is disabled by default it can be enabled by specifying:
+Medaka polishing is very slow and is disabled by default, but it can be enabled by specifying:
 ```
 --ASSEMBLY.medaka
 ```